-There are various eligibility requirements and limitations that you will have to look into, but it does make it possible to get a house with zero monies down.
+There are various eligibility requirements and limitations that you will have to look into, but it does make it possible to get a house close to zero monies down.
 That's not too bad.

-If you want to check out the requirements, visit this website.
+If you want to check out the requirements and restrictions, visit this website.

-Some cities and counties have grant programs for home buying for their residents, so don't hesitate to hunt in the area where you are looking to buy.
+Some cities and counties have grant programs for home buying, so don't hesitate to hunt in the area where you are looking to buy.

 However, the good news is that the federal government does offer grant assistance for first time home buyers in Utah.
 This program is maintained by the United States Department of Housing and Urban Development and is called the Homes and Communities program.